zencart/documentation/content/dev/release_process/prerequisites.md

 NOTE: If you are setting up a pre-release, please see [Pre-Release Notes](/dev/release_process/pre_release_notes/).

+Before doing the version updates, create a new branch specifically for these changes.

 1. Edit the file `includes/version.php` and update the version.

 1. Edit the file `zc_install/includes/version.php` and update the version.